Year 7 Literacy and Numeracy Catch-up Premium

 Pupil Progress in Maths (data based on KS2 SATS to which we do not teach)

-During 2017/18 we employed a specialist teacher to work 9 hours per week to concentrate on providing support in line with the Year 7 Catch up Premium.
+During 2018-19 our specialist teacher continued to work 9 hours per week to concentrate on providing support in line with the Year 7 Catch up Premium.
 Her costs for the year were £6,731.
 Our specialist teacher was also supported in-house by our Learning Support Teacher who is employed on 19.50 hours per week.

 We will continue to assess the impact of this funding at each data capture throughout the academic year and we will review our provision where necessary to meet the bespoke needs of the individual pupils.